Browse the Organizational Administration Courses!

 An examination of the unique communication problems and practices in business and industry.
 Through investigation, case study and practical exercises students should understand and be able to participate effectively in a variety of communication experiences faced by managers in business and the professions.

 Communication 322: Online Studies of Intercultural Communication (3 cr) (ES)

 An examination of cultural influences on human interaction in a variety of contexts.
 Theoretical and practical aspects of intercultural communication are explored.

 Communication 380: Introduction to Organizational Communication Studies (3 cr)

 The course explores the origins and usefulness of organizational communication theory through the examination and pragmatic application of those theories, concepts, and issues to adult learners’ organizational experiences.
 A significant focus of the course will be having students gain knowledge for understanding and improving communication skills in a variety of settings by analyzing challenges commonly faced in today’s organizations.
 Topics may include: decision making, organizational change, technology, globalization, emotion, assimilation, and other issues central to organizational communication.

-Liberal Studies 209: Introduction to Liberal Studies (3 cr)
+Liberal Studies 209: Critical Thinking & Writing (3 cr)

 Introduces the concepts related to self-directed, life-long learning with a focus on various types of thinking and writing skills through exposure to a broad range of academic subjects.
 Students will be introduced to the principles and processes involved in developing a learning portfolio, which will be required in their Capstone course.